Overview

 Course Synopsis

-- How does the legislative process work in the EU?
+- How does the legislative process work?

-- The European System of Financial Supervision.
+- The European System of Financial Supervision (ESFS).

-- Delegated acts - supplementing or amending certain non-essential elements of a basic act.
+- Delegated acts, supplementing or amending certain non-essential elements of a basic act.

 - Implementing acts.